Savona, New York

 Savona is a village in Steuben County, New York, United States.
 The population was 827 at the 2010 census.
-The village is named after Savona in Italy.

-The Village of Savona is located in the eastern part of the Town of Bath.
-The village is located at the intersection of Routes 226, 415, and Interstate 86.
+The village is named after Savona in Italy, and is located in the eastern part of the town of Bath.
+The village is located at the intersection of routes 226 and 415, and Interstate 86.

 History

 The name "Mud Creek" was associated with the village in the 19th century.
 The village was incorporated in 1883.

-Unwanted attention was brought to the village in 1993 by the slaying of a young boy, Derrick Robie, aged four, by thirteen-year-old Eric Smith.
+Unwanted attention was brought to the village in 1993 by the slaying of four-year-old Derrick Robie by thirteen-year-old Eric Smith.
+He was the youngest defendant in state history to be tried as an adult.